NOAA-GSL/VxIngest/README.md

 To run the ingest, you will first need to create a file like the below with the database credentials in `${HOME}/credentials`:

+For import if you want Compose to use a different credentials file, set the `CREDENTIALS_FILE` environment variable before running `docker compose`.

 `${HOME}/credentials`:

 ```yaml